thallysbezerra/next/README.md

 **HTML**

 - Accessibility using tags attributes.
+- Hardcoded texts imported as Json.
 - react-responsive dependency to render similars components with different behavior in accordance with device, focused on performance and keeping the DOM clean.
 - SEO using web semantic and basic meta tags.

 **JavaScript**

-- Static texts imported as Json.
 - Lists using .map based on arrays in Json.
 - Modal behaviour controled by state based on onClick events.
 - Slider using react-slick and slick carousel dependencies with custom properties.